YorkXingZeyu/SCV-MPDD/README.md

    The image is split into a grid of `K x K` blocks (`K = R/8`, i.e. an 8×8 grid).
    A checkerboard schedule with stride `S=2` yields `S*S = 4` passes; each pass masks a quarter of non-adjacent blocks so the four passes tile the image **exactly once**.
-   Every masked region is inpainted by the category's LoRA model (`strength`, 50 DDPM steps, guidance 3.0) and stitched back into a full reconstruction.
+   Every masked region is inpainted by the category's LoRA model and stitched back into a full reconstruction.
    This is repeated `N` times (default `10`) with different seeds and averaged — pure denoising that boosts the signal-to-noise ratio for small defects.